 RN to BSN Program

-The University of North Dakota offers a 100% online, 31-credit R.N. to B.S.N. program for registered nurses who are graduates of an associate degree or diploma program in nursing and want to earn a B.S.N. degree.
+The University of North Dakota offers a 100% online, 30-credit R.N. to B.S.N. program for registered nurses who are graduates of an associate degree program in nursing and want to earn a B.S.N. degree.

 Earning your R.N. to B.S.N. at UND

-Online R.N.-B.S.N. students are admitted each fall (application deadline July 1).
+Online R.N. to B.S.N. students are admitted each fall (application deadline July 1)

 UND professors and instructors know that we are working nurses, so they are having us take what we are learning in the class and apply it where we work.Amy Joshua, 2019 UND GradAltru Health System